CoNexDat/pladmed-backend/docs/operation-parameters.md

 ## General parameters

+These three parameters are mandatory for any kind of operation.

 * **cron**: A cron expression which defines the frequency to use for running the operation.
 Since cron doesn't handle years, an operation cannot run for longer than a year.
 It is recommended to use [Cron Guru](https://crontab.guru/) for validating this value beforehand.

 * **stop_time**: A date and time defining when the measurement operation should end.
 It is expected to be in `dd/mm/YYYY HH:MM` format (the single space between date and time is expected and mandatory).